Photography, people, places and stories.

 Travel Portfolio

 I love to travel and always pack camera gear.
-I apply my people centric approach to photography whilst traveling and enjoy creating connections between people and their environment.
+My photography is rooted in a people-centric approach, exploring how individuals connect with their surroundings.
 Below are a few examples from some recent trips abroad.

 Studio (and more) Work